Skip to content

 5. Store it securely - you won't be able to see it again after leaving the page

-6. Store it in the configuration file smm_config.json under the key jira_token
+6. Store it in smm_config.json under the key jira_token

 Check token is working